THOMAS M. M. HEMY (1852-1937) - PAGE 19

 Colin B. Innes, Major (Ret'd), late of The Black Watch, stated a number of years ago that the painting 'shows Colonel Seton drawing up his officers and men on deck to the sound of a drummer, with the women and children being assembled on the deck prior to being loaded into a lifeboat.'
 He also said that he was trying to find out where the original of the 'Wreck of the Birkenhead' work is today.
 He told us that 'a smaller copy of the picture is in the Williamson Art Gallery and Museum in Birkenhead' (across the Mersey from Liverpool ~ no data on line that I can find).
 (A 2017 aside.
 Glyn Evans advises that the work is described as being painted in 1922 & acquired in 1923, being an oil on canvas measuring 119.3 x 91.4 cms.
 The ART UK website apparently describes it as 'a smaller version of the large painting which is now lost.')
 He (Colin Innes) also states that it does not belong to The Black Watch however, as stated in David Bevan’s book.
 The book he refers to is 'Stand Fast' by David Bevan, published in 1998 & again in 2002 by Traditional Publishing of New Malden, Surrey.
 Another site, now long gone it would seem, 'the-executive.com', had an article that I found to be most interesting in its description of the incident & anecdotal data also.
 The site is long gone indeed.
 But the words live on on this page, below!
 And, I now find them here also by 'Skegness'.
 That article also stated that the picture is in the Black Watch Museum in Perth, Scotland, but surely that is wrong in view of Colin Innes' words above - and he should know!
 The original painting then?
 Perhaps someday its location will be known, I trust.
 Hopefully it still exists, somewhere.
-This message (by John Ling of Norfolk, England, thanks John!) states that the painting was in the Officers' Mess in Kiel, Germany, but many moons ago.
+A message (no longer available it would seem) (by John Ling of Norfolk, England, thanks John!) states that the painting was in the Officers' Mess in Kiel, Germany, but many moons ago.